Sim2Science: ML with Imperfect Scientific Models

 About the Workshop

-The central question of this workshop is: How can we best leverage imperfect scientific simulators when confronted with real-world data, and how can ML help account for and mitigate limitations in simulator-based workflows?
+The central question of this workshop is: How can we best leverage imperfect scientific simulators when confronted with real-world data, and how can ML help to account for and mitigate limitations in simulator-based workflows across a wide range of domains?

 Topics of Interest